Travel with Comfort and Ease: Citi / AAdvantage Platinum Select MasterCard

-The promise of airline frequent flier credit cards relies on a premise — cardholders will actually be able to redeem a reasonable amount of their miles for award flights a reasonable amount of the time.
-Yet too many airlines have such poor award availability at the lowest mileage levels that customers feel rightfully betrayed by the airlines and the credit cards that offer their frequent flier miles.
-On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® offers American Airlines miles that are still somewhat easy to redeem.
+The promise of airline frequent flyer credit cards relies on a premise — cardholders will actually be able to redeem a reasonable amount of their miles for award flights a reasonable amount of the time.
+Yet too many airlines have such poor award availability at the lowest mileage levels that customers feel rightfully betrayed by the airlines and the credit cards that offer their frequent flyer miles.
+On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® from our partner Citi offers American Airlines miles that are still somewhat easy to redeem.

 How This Card Works

-The strength of this program rests on the foundation of the American Airlines AAdvantage frequent flier program, which is one of the best.
+AAdvantage program.
+The strength of this card comes from the American Airlines AAdvantage frequent flier program, which is one of the best.

-American's website efficiently searches for seats on American and many of its other OneWorld partner carriers, and it is much easier to find award seats at the lowest mileage levels than it is with competitors such as Delta.
-And with its announced merger with U.S. Airways, cardholders will eventually have access to award seats on that carrier as well.
+Easy-to-find award seats.
+American Airlines' website efficiently searches for seats on American and many of its other OneWorld partner carriers, and it is much easier to find award seats at the lowest mileage levels than it is with competitors such as Delta.

 Who This Card Is Best For